Conrad Sewell Announces Australian Big World Regional Tour

 Sewell described the video as having a '90s nostalgic vibe mixed with the bright colours of LA, adding, "To me, it really sums up my life's journey so far".

-The Big World Regional Tour will kick off right here in Dubbo on the 25th January, 2020.
+The Big World Regional Tour will kick off on the 25th January, 2020 with Conrad set to perform at Parkwood Tavern on Friday 14th February.

 “I’m so excited to be embarking on my biggest ever Australian tour, visiting so many cities I haven’t played in before.
 I can’t wait to meet all of the fans and touch as many people with the music as possible.”